Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Eyebrow pencil: Eyebrow pencils are a classic for a reason.
-Not only are they easy, but they give you lots of control.
+Not only are they easy, but they also give you lots of control.
 With the L’Oréal Paris Brow Stylist Shape & Fill Mechanical Pencil, all you have to do is outline with the edge for precise lines and shade with the flat side for even coverage, then use the tip of the pencil to define the tail.

 Eyebrow crayon: If you’re interested in a softer-looking eyebrow (don’t worry, it can still be bold), opt for the L’Oréal Paris Brow Stylist Kabuki Blender.
 Fill in eyebrows using the tip of the crayon and build to your desired intensity before blending with the kabuki blending brush.

 Eyebrow pomade: Pomades aren’t only for your hair.
-The L’Oréal Paris Brow Stylist Frame and Set is a waterproof pomade that’s meant for your eyebrows.
+The L’Oréal Paris Brow Stylist Frame and Set is a pomade that’s meant for your eyebrows.
 To use it, dip the brush lightly into the pomade.
 Outline your eyebrow and define the arch.
 Draw in eyebrow hairs in sparse areas with the brush's angled tip and fill in to your desired intensity.
 Use the spoolie to comb and blend your eyebrows.